-Your lender will send you a Loan Estimate (LE) detailing closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of receiving your loan application.
+Your lender will furnish you with a Loan Estimate (LE) detailing closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of accepting your loan application.

-This estimate is formed from the loan amount.
-RESPA requirements mandate that it has to involve all closing costs and fall within a close range of accuracy, and I'll examine the estimate and let you know if it all looks permissible.
+This estimate rests on the loan amount.
+RESPA requirements require that it has to contain all closing costs and be within a narrow range of accuracy, and I'll examine the estimate and let you know if everything looks permissible.

-Then we'll close on your home.
-This will most likely take place at a title company or escrow office and will most likely be a smooth and peaceful occurrence.
+Then it's time to close on your home.
+This will likely occur at a title company or escrow office and should be a smooth and easygoing occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, be sure to contact me at 855-693-3572 X 1 or e-mail me at .
+And if you have any questions, be sure to call me at 561-929-5799 or e-mail me at .